goodguyandy/goodguyandy.github.io/articles/_posts/2022-05-15-one-byte-self-bruteforcing-shellcode-encoder.md

 title:  "Linux x86 one byte self bruteforcing shellcoder encoder/decoder"
 ---

-I was looking from my old code and I found a shellcode encoder experiment I did some years ago.
+I was looking  my old code and I found a shellcode encoder experiment I did some years ago.

 Basically, the encoder takes as input a shellcode, add a NOP opcode (0x90) in front of it, parses it's bytes and generate a set of bytes not used by the shellcode, then it picks one at random.
 Every shellcode's bytes is the xorred with this key.